theupdateframework/specification/tuf-spec.md

 See [[#detailed-client-workflow]] for more details.

+## Adding and updating targets ## {#adding-updating-targets}

+The following subsections describe how to update metadata on the repository when adding targets to the repository, or updating existing targets.

+### Update targets metadata ### {#update-targets-metadata}

+1. Add the new (or update an existing) <a>TARGETS</a> object in the relevant targets metadata (either the top-level targets metadata, or a delegated targets metadata).
+2. Increment the <a for="role">VERSION</a> number in the updated targets metadata.
+3. Sign the updated targets metadata with at least a <a>THRESHOLD</a> of keys for the associated targets role (either the top-level targets role, or a delegated targets role).
+4. Write the updated targets metadata, ensuring the targets metadata filename is prefixed with the <a for="role">VERSION</a> number if consistent snapshots are enabled for the repository.

+### Update snapshot metadata ### {#update-snapshot-metadata}

+1. Update the <a for="metapath">VERSION</a> number and, when in use,
+   <a for="metapath">LENGTH</a> and <a for="metapath">HASHES</a> for any targets
+   metadata modified during [[#update-targets-metadata]] within the
+   <a>METAFILES</a> object of the snapshot metadata.
+2. Increment the <a for="role">VERSION</a> number of the snapshot metadata.
+3. Sign the snapshot metadata with at least a <a>THRESHOLD</a> of keys for the snapshot role.
+4. Write the updated snapshot metadata, ensuring the snapshot metadata filename is prefixed with the <a for="role">VERSION</a> number if consistent snapshots are enabled for the repository.

+### Update timestamp metadata ### {#update-timestamp-metadata}

+1. Update the <a for="metapath">VERSION</a> and, when in use, the
+   <a for="metapath">LENGTH</a> and <a for="metapath">HASHES</a> for the
+   snapshot metadata within the <a>METAFILES</a> object of the timestamp metadata.
+2. Increment the <a for="role">VERSION</a> number of the timestamp metadata.
+3. Sign the timestamp metadata with at least a <a>THRESHOLD</a> of keys for the timestamp role.
+4. Write the updated timestamp metadata, ensuring the timestamp metadata filename is prefixed with the <a for="role">VERSION</a> number if consistent snapshots are enabled for the repository.

 # Future directions and open questions # {#future-directions-and-open-questions}

 ## Support for bogus clocks ## {#support-for-bogus-clocks}